 During the master plan process, the land classification of Clearlake Island was changed from High Density Recreation to Low Density Recreation because the island is not developed and the water level at conservation pool does not allow vehicle access.
 Future plans for the park include moving the pavilion to the northern day use area, repair or replacement of restrooms in the northern day use area and relocating the displaced day use sites to an area along the south boat ramp access road and adjoining parking lots.
 A second camping loop is proposed near the current pavilion location by extending the current camping loop to the west of the pavilion area, ensuring that the park has a minimum of 50 full-service RV sites with 50-amp electrical and sewer hookups.
-Further improvements in the park include repair of failing roads, repaving the boat ramp parking lots, upgrading the wiring to 50-amp service throughout the park, repairing or replacing the restrooms, and installation of Wi-Fi.
+Further improvements in the park include repair of failing roads, extension of boat ramps to accommodate low water conditions, repaving the boat ramp parking lots, upgrading the wiring to 50-amp service throughout the park, repairing or replacing the restrooms, and installation of Wi-Fi.